sabnzbd/sabnzbd/README.txt

 - Retry a few times when accessing a mounted drive to create the final destination folder
 - Minor fixes in  Window Tray icon and OSX top menu
+- Add no_ipv6 special for systems that keep having issues with [::1]

 ## What's new in 0.7.0